libhal/libhal.github.io/mkdocs/user_guide/debugging.md

-# 🎯 Debugging Code with PyOCD
+# 🎯 Debugging Firmware with PyOCD

 ## Introduction